boopathi/awesome-promise-cancellation/README.md

 Some resources to read about the cancellation/cancelation of Promises.

-## Specifications / Related Implementations
+## Specification proposals / Related Implementations

 | Title | Link | Highlights |
 |---|---|---|